 In bankruptcy, certain types of property are "exempt" entirely or up to a certain dollar amount.
 Each state has a set of exemptions, and the protections vary widely.
 Some states even allow a filer to choose between the state and federal bankruptcy exemption system.
 A filer can use whichever system will work best.

 While you keep exempt property, what will happen to your nonexempt property—property not protected by an exemption—will depend on the chapter you file.

 In Chapter 7, the trustee sells your nonexempt property for the benefit of your creditors.
 If your property is exempt, the Chapter 7 bankruptcy trustee can’t take it.
 By contrast, you’ll repay your creditors some of what you owe in Chapter 13.
 You also get to keep all of your property.
 The catch is that while you don’t have to pay creditors the value of exempt property in your Chapter 13 repayment plan, you must repay the value of your nonexempt property.

-Whether you will be able to keep your car depends on the exemption amount allowed by your state and how valuable your car is.
-For example, if you own a car worth $5,000 and your state has a motor vehicle exemption for $7,000, then you are allowed to keep your car.
+Whether you’ll be able to keep your car will depend on the exemption amount allowed by your state, as well as the amount of equity in it.
+For instance, if you own a car worth $5,000 and your state’s motor vehicle exemption is $7,000, the vehicle will be fully protected.

-Many states also have “wildcard” exemptions that can be used towards any property.
-If the motor vehicle exemption is not enough to protect the equity in your car, you may be able to use a wildcard exemption to cover the rest of your equity.
-(To learn more, see Wildcard Exemptions in Chapter 7 Bankruptcy.)
+Many states have a “wildcard” exemption that can be used towards any property.
+If the motor vehicle exemption is not enough to cover your car equity, you might be able to protect the entire amount using a wildcard exemption.
+Find out more by reading Wildcard Exemptions in Chapter 7 Bankruptcy.